Create a Monitor

 Figure out the frequency at which you would like the monitor to test the endpoints.
 The shortest interval is every fifteen minutes.
 You can also choose to run the monitor hourly, daily, weekly, or monthly.
 The schedule begins immediately after you create the monitor.
 You can schedule another monitor later for the same test suite that is more detailed, if you prefer.

 Determine which execution location you would like to run the monitor in.
+If any query parameter is needed you should add it as part of the location.
+For instance:

 Decide whether you would like the request messages to include additional header information.